-A Practical Guide To Carrying And Using Bear Repellent Spray
+A Practical Guide To Carrying And Using Bear Repellant Spray

 Whenever you spend time in nature in bear country, it makes sense to bring this self-defense tool with you.
 By taking an active role in protecting yourself, this non-lethal deterrent delivers fast and effective results by using a fine fog or cloud of capsicum derivatives to inflame the animal’s air passageways.